owikle/topicmodeling/content/2-analysis.md

 {% endcapture %}
 {% include alert.md text=text color=secondary %}

+**Tool Interactions**

+An essential part of Voyant is that events in one tool can cause changes in other tools (the exact interactions depend on a number of factors, including which tools are visible).

 **Stopword List**

 A stopword is a word (usually a commonly-used word) that an application has been programmed to ignore.
 Usually, stopword lists contain common words such as a, an, the, and, to, from, etc. Sometimes, it can be useful to add common words like person names or place names, depending on what your research question is.
 Stopword lists are customizable, allowing the researcher to remove words such as character or place names from the analysis.
 Voyant automatically analyzes your text using a stop word list, but you can delete or edit this list as you see fit.